ttannerma/news-site/README.md

 `cd news-site`

 ## Installing packages
-run `npm install` or `yarn` to install packages
+run `npm install` to install packages

 ## Development server
-If you wish to run the application, install angular cli `npm install -g @angular/cli`

 Run `ng serve` in root folder for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.